C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: Downlink CRAN-JT: Performance Analysis for zf with imperfect csi

 \section{Downlink CRAN-JT: Performance Analysis for \gls{zf} with imperfect \gls{csi}}

-In this section, we introduce a new upper bound on the throughput degradation under limited \gls{csi} with respect to perfect \gls{csi}.
-For simplicity and analytical tractability, we assume that the \gls{cmi} \(\Vert\hvec_{q,m} \Vert\), \(\forall q\in \cal{Q}\), \( m\in \cal{M}\) is perfectly conveyed to the \gls{cu}, and that the \gls{cdi} \(\bar\hvec_{q,m}\define\hvec_{q,m}/\Vert \hvec_{q,m} \Vert\) is quantized separately using \gls{rvq} \citep{santipach2005signature},\footnote{In \gls{rvq}, the codebook is generated randomly from a uniform distribution over the unit sphere.} with independent codebooks for every \(q,m\).
-We make the same assumptions about \(\{\pvec_{q,m}\}_{q\in\mathcal{Q}, m\in\mathcal{M}}\).
+This section introduces a new upper bound on the throughput degradation under limited \gls{csi} compared to perfect \gls{csi}.
+For simplicity and analytical tractability, we assume that the \gls{cmi} \(\Vert\hvec_{q,m} \Vert\), \(\forall q\in \cal{Q}\), \( m\in \cal{M}\) is perfectly conveyed to the \gls{jpcu}.
+Moreover, the \gls{cdi} \(\bar\hvec_{q,m}\define\hvec_{q,m}/\Vert \hvec_{q,m} \Vert\) is quantized separately using \gls{rvq} \citep{santipach2005signature},\footnote{In \gls{rvq}, the codebook is generated randomly from a uniform distribution over the unit sphere.} with independent codebooks for every \(q,m\).
+We assume the same about \(\{\pvec_{q,m}\}_{q\in\mathcal{Q}, m\in\mathcal{M}}\).
 We now review some of the properties of \gls{rvq}.
 Let $\hat{\bar \hvec}_{q,m}$ be the output of \gls{rvq} with $b$ bits.
 Then, where $\svec_{q,m}$ is a random vector uniformly distributed on the unit sphere of the null space of $\hat{\bar{\hvec}}_{q,m}$, and $Z_{q,m}$ is a random variable, independent of $\svec_{q,m}$, and distributed as the minimum of $2^b$ beta $(N_{ t}-1,1)$ random variables \cite{jindal2006mimo}.
-Under the assumption of perfect \gls{cmi}, the \gls{cu} use
+Under the assumption of perfect \gls{cmi}, the \gls{jpcu} use